Willie D. Burton

-Willie D. Burton is an African American production sound mixer.
+Willie D. Burton is an American production sound mixer.
 His career has spanned five decades and has included films such as The Shawshank Redemption, Se7en, and Indiana Jones and the Last Crusade.
 Burton has been nominated for the Academy Award for Best Sound or Best Achievement in Sound Mixing a total of seven times, winning twice; he has been nominated for two BAFTA Film Awards for Best Sound, winning once; and he was nominated for one Emmy Award for Outstanding Achievement in Film Sound Mixing for his work on Roots.

 Early life

 Willie D. Burton was born in Tuscaloosa, Alabama.
 Burton grew up in Alabama, and became fascinated with broadcasting because he lived near a radio station.
 While attending high school, Burton entered a work-study program in a store that sold and repaired radios and TVs.
 He became experienced repairing radios, and began to experiment with improving and learning more about the electronics.
 His attention then moved to sound and sound mixing.
 His work at the electronic shop fed Burton's fascination with electronics and sound, but he was obstructed by the limited opportunities for African-Americans to work in the field, especially in the Deep South.
 In the midst of the Civil Rights Movement, Alabama was slow in its movement toward equality in job opportunities.
 As his motivation and interest grew, Burton made the decision to move to Long Beach, California after high school graduation.
 Burton attended a trade school and then Compton City College, where he studied electronics technology.